aackerman/talks/javascript-flow/README.md

 [display image of Wunderground temps for Minneapolis]

 ## Learning about types

-Programming is hard, right?
-We're in the beginner track, so I'm straying from the main topic of flow to talk a little bit about my beginner experiences with programming.

 I grew up about 30 minutes north of here in Coon Rapids.
 And I went to Coon Rapids Senior High.
 The school had computer labs and actually offered a couple programming courses.
 I was really interested in computers but my parents didn't really 'get' computers.
 So I took all of the computer classes that the school offered.